Bottom Liners by Eric and Bill Teitelbaum for October 24, 2024

 15. Missing large

-ferddo 1 day ago
+ferddo about 1 month ago

 The business world and government world work off of different bases.
 Their money comes from different sources, and they have to satisfy different stakeholders and customers.